 How well you manage your business finances will be critical to success.
 That means knowing how much money is coming in, how much money is going out, where it is coming from and where it is going to.
 It can be hard to do that if your personal finances and business finances are commingled.

 Set yourself up for success early on by opening a separate business checking account.
 Use it to receive payments and to pay for any business expenses and overhead.
-This will help you understand exactly how your business is doing, and having a separate record of your business transactions will make it easier come tax time.
+Not only will this will help you understand exactly how your business is doing, but having a separate record of your business transactions will also make it easier come tax time.

 6. Get the right insurance